How do I know if my flower bulbs and plants have arrived in good condition?

 Bulbs already contain all the nutrients they need for their first year of bloom.
-If you want to encourage the bulbs to multiply or bloom a second year, you can fertilize them in the spring immediately after they bloom.
+If you want to encourage the bulbs to bloom a second year, you can fertilize them in the spring immediately after they bloom.
 Use an all-purpose, slow release fertilizer, following package directions.
 To learn more, watch the video: Why Flower Bulbs Are So Easy To Grow.

-Should bulbs be watered after planting?
+Should bulbs and perennials be watered after planting?